 Teeth cleaning cat food

-Naturally a vet can clean your cat's teeth but there are other options owners should consider.
+Naturally, a vet can clean your cat’s teeth but there are other options to consider.
 The easiest by far is to buy a special kind of cat food which loosens plaque, your cat will find this method agreeable and it should be enough to ensure they have healthy teeth.
 Many of the specialist teeth cleaning foods are also high in fat so they should be used relatively sparingly.
-Seti recommends Hill's Science Plan Oral Care.

-Your other option is to clean your cat's teeth yourself.
-If you decide to give this a try then good luck because unless your cat is used to it from an early age they are very unlikely to enjoy or even allow you to brush their teeth.
-If brushing is started when they are kittens then you can build up their tolerance for it and this will ensure their teeth remain in great shape, it will also have the added side benefit of improving their breath.
+Your other option is to clean your cat’s teeth yourself.
+If you decide to give this a try, then good luck.
+The reality is that, unless your cat gets used to it from an early age, they are very unlikely to enjoy or even to allow you to brush their teeth.
+If brushing is started when they are kittens, then you can build up your cat’s tolerance for it.
+Regular brushing ensures their teeth remain in great shape; it will also have the added side benefit of improving their breath.

-You can buy cat toothpaste at the vets, there is even a fish flavoured variety, and you could try rubbing the paste on with your finger to begin with and when they get used to it try using a soft toothbrush.
+You can buy cat toothpaste at the vets, there is even a fish flavoured variety, and you could try rubbing the paste on with your finger to begin with and then try using a soft toothbrush once they get used to it.
 Just make sure you are gentle.

-The signs that your cat's teeth are in a poor state are similar to humans.
-Watch out for bleeding gums, yellowing of the teeth, cracked or broken teeth and excessively bad breath.
+Signs that your cat’s teeth are in a poor state are similar to the warning signs for humans.
+Watch out for bleeding gums, yellowing of the teeth, cracked or broken teeth, and excessively bad breath.
 If in doubt, consult your vet.